 February 23, 2015

-Freight brokers have to deal with shipments all over the state lines and because of this, the Federal Motor Carrier Safety Administration will oversee all freight broker authority businesses.
-When you’re in school to become a freight broker, you will learn be able to study in detail all the rules that deal with freight brokering.
+Freight brokers have to deal with shipments all over the state lines and because of this, the Federal Motor Carrier Safety Administration (FMCSA) will oversee all freight broker authority businesses.
+When learning how to become a freight broker, you should study in detail all the rules that deal with freight brokering.

 You may already know the basic requirements that are required when becoming a freight broker.
 This includes having an operating license from the FMCSA, the services of process agents, and a surety bond for possible financial liabilities.
 However, you might not know of the other rules that govern freight brokering.